ykawato/bonestrap/README.md

 ## How
-Upload bootstrap files as 'assets' in your WP root directory.
+Download twtter bootstrap files (http://getbootstrap.com/) and upload them as 'assets' (rename from 'dist') in your WP root directory.